 This is where the abstract should be placed.
 It should consist of one paragraph giving a concise summary of the material in the article below.
 Replace the title, authors, and addresses with your own title, authors, and addresses.
 You may have as many authors and addresses as you like.
 It is preferable not to use footnotes in the abstract or the title; the acknowledgments of funding bodies etc. are to be placed in a separate section at the end of the text.

+Most important – take the PSB template and convert your text according to it.

+E&O: The template is a bit confusing since the visual examples are in Cambria but the explicit direction are Roman.. used Roman

 Introduction